mrismanaziz/Reforestation/README.md

-## How do you teach a kid to climb stairs?
-There is a step by step guide.
+## I got a reversible jacket for Christmas, I can't wait to see how it turns out.